jvalue/jayvee/apps/docs/docs/user/intro.md

 Updating the interpreter is done by reinstalling it using `npm`.
 Make sure to also update the [VSCode plugin](#vscode-plugin) to match the installed interpreter if you use it.

-IMPORTANT: If a new Jayvee update is available, you need to update your Jayvee extension as well.
+IMPORTANT: If a new Jayvee update is available, you need to update your VSCode extension for Jayvee as well.

-Extensions and updates can be found [here](https://github.com/jvalue/jayvee/releases/tag/v0.2.0-alpha).
+Extensions and updates can be found [here](https://github.com/jvalue/jayvee/releases/latest).

+For more detailed information, go to the [update page]().

 ```bash
 npm install -g @jvalue/jayvee-interpreter